 Piano Concerto No. 1 in E-flat major, S. 124

 About the event

+Which composer could better befit the title “Bridging Europe” than Franz Liszt, the well-travelled artist renowned all over Europe and cultivating several international friendships.
+Through his music and activities, he himself is the bridge between cultures and genres.
 The “home” of the program will be Weimar, the city where the piano virtuoso settled in order to further hone his skills as a composer.
 The place where his most significant orchestral works were born.
 The program, however, also has two other protagonists besides Liszt.
 Faust and Berlioz.
 Liszt became acquainted with the story of Faust through Berlioz and remained curious about it throughout his life.
 During one the “Berlioz weeks” organized by Liszt, the French composer conducted his friend’s piano concerto and later Liszt dedicated his Faust Symphony to Berlioz.

 Liszt, once described as “Mephistopheles clad as an abbé” for his demonic piano playing, was an admirer of the Faust story, but did not like Goethe.
 With only one exception, his inspirations always came from the story’s version by Austrian poet Nikolaus Lenau.
 He was especially curious about Mephistopheles and devoted to him several waltzes.
 The first one was written as the second part of a two-part composition, but today it is more often performed as a single concert piece.
 The Dance in the Village Inn – this is the waltz’s alternative title, referring to how Mephistopheles drives the people in the inn crazy and helps Faust to a conquest.
 The dance with the variations becomes ever faster until the traditional uneven pulse turns into a beat with a 2/4 rhythm.